Monotone Equilibrium in Matching Markets with Signaling: Stronger monotone CSE

-To establish the stronger monotonicity of a CSE, $\left\{ \sigma ,\mu ,\tau ,m\right\} $, we still need to identify sufficient conditions under which $m$ is non-decreasing in the stronger set order.
-We impose monotone-supermodular condition for the receiver's utility and apply the Milgrom-Shannon Monotone Selection Theorem (Milgrom and Shannon (1994)).
+To establish the stronger monotonicity of an equilibrium, $\left\{ \sigma ,\mu ,\tau ,m\right\} $, we still need to identify sufficient conditions under which $m$ is non-decreasing in the stronger set order.
+We impose Assumption B for $g$ and apply the Milgrom-Shannon Monotone Selection Theorem (Milgrom and Shannon (1994)).